Animenosekai/EasyGif/README.md

 If you want to help us and join me here is a quick guide.

+### Files
+`easygif.py` is the bot

+`requirements.txt` is a text file which tells to Heroku what are the different dependencies.

+`Procfile` is a text file used by Heroku to know what is the file to run 24/24 (with a worker)

+`README.md` is the text file you're currently reading, with all the documentations and explanations about the bot.

+`LICENSE` is a text file with the EasyGif's license

 #### Dependencies
 EasyGif won't live long without the help of its dependencies and awesome modules that others made, which includes:
 - Requests *(To make HTTP requests to the different API EasyGif uses)*